gsudre/lab_notes/baseline_prediction/using_test_set.md

 Jen is running rsFMRI, Philip thickness, and I'm running both DTIs, one in quick and the other one in norm.

+# 2018-10-17 16:20:00

+I just noticed a bug in the script when running nvVSimp and nvVSnonimp, where the nvs were not properly transformed into classes.
+So, I'll have to re-run those.
+Also, since we're re-running things, let's do nvVSadhd and nvVSadhdnos too.